charlespughtech/automatic_file_sorter_python_project/README.md

 # Automatic File Sorter Project

-# python_automatic_file_sorter_project
+# automatic_file_sorter_python_project

 ---

-Python-based Automatic File Sorter implemented in a Jupyter Notebook to organize files in a specified directory into subfolders based on their file extensions.
+Python-based Automatic File Sorter implemented in a Jupyter Notebook to organise files in a specified directory into subfolders based on their file extensions.

 ---